Prescribing information (external link)

 Grade ≥3 (not amenable to medical intervention)

-Withhold Pluvicto until improvement to grade 2 or baseline.
+• Withhold Pluvicto until improvement to grade 2 or baseline

-Reduce Pluvicto dose by 20%.
+• Reduce Pluvicto dose by 20% to 5900 MBq

-Anaemia, thrombocytopenia, leukopenia, neutropenia, pancytopenia
+Myelosuppression (anaemia, thrombocytopenia, leukopenia, neutropenia, pancytopenia)

 Grade 2

-Withhold Pluvicto until improvement to grade 1 or baseline.
-Manage as deemed appropriate.
+• Manage as deemed appropriate.
 The use of growth factors is permitted but should be discontinued once improved to grade 1 or baseline.
 Checking haematinic levels (iron, B12 and folate) and providing supplementation is advocated.
-Transfusions may be given as clinically indicated.
+Transfusions may be given as clinically indicated

 Grade ≥3

-Withhold Pluvicto until improvement to grade 1 or baseline.
+• Withhold Pluvicto until improvement to grade 1 or baseline

-Reduce Pluvicto dose by 20%.
+• Reduce Pluvicto dose by 20% to 5900 MBq

 Renal toxicity